Table of Contents

 The Bible is like no other book because “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness” (2 Timothy 3:16).
 It promotes higher principles and encourages elevated standards that are not found in other religious books.

 Consequently, man’s first duty should be to understand the Bible for himself.
-Studying these divine standards should be the first goal of every believer.
+Studying the divine standards should be the first goal of every believer.
 The apostle Paul wrote, “Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things” (Philippians 4:8).
-The Bible concept of truth comes from an understanding of the nature of God and Christ, who are the authors of all that is true (John 17:3,17).
+The Bible truth comes from an understanding of the nature of God, who is the author of all that is true (John 17:3,17).

 In His service,